Openwork: Architecture

 In architecture openwork takes many forms, including tracery, balustrades and parapets, as well as screens of many kinds.
 A variety of screen types especially common in the Islamic world include stone jali and equivalents in wood such as mashrabiya.
-Belfries and bell towers normally include open or semi-open elements to allow the sound to be heard at distance, and these are often turned to decorative use.
+Belfries and bell towers normally include open or semi-open elements to allow the sound to be heard at a distance, and these are often turned to decorative use.
 In Gothic architecture some entire spires are openwork.
 The later of the two spires on the West Front of Chartres Cathedral is very largely openwork.
 As well as stone and wood the range of materials includes brick, which may be used for windows, normally unglazed, and screens.
 Constructions such as the Eiffel Tower in Paris are also described as openwork.
 Here an openwork structure was crucial for the engineering, reducing not only weight but wind resistance.

 Beginning with the early fourteenth-century spire at Freiburg Minster, in which the pierced stonework was held together by iron cramps, the openwork spire, according to Robert Bork, represents a "radical but logical extension of the Gothic tendency towards skeletal structure."
 The 18 openwork spires of Antoni Gaudi's Sagrada Família in Barcelona represent an outgrowth of this Gothic tendency.
 Designed and begun by Gaudi in 1884, they remained incomplete into the 21st century.